 - In the manga, Keitaro and Naru actually do go to a (tastefully decorated) love hotel to get funky.
 In typical anime/manga fashion, they are interrupted.
 By a giant tortoise and his looks-like-a-tan-Shinobu owner.

-- Persona 4: The Animation has one in episode 15, complete with funky lights and a single rotating bed that the residents of each room have to share.
-Hilarity Ensues.
+- Persona 4: The Animation has a recently motel-turned-hotel in episode 15, complete with funky lights and a single rotating bed that the residents of each room have to share.
+Hilarity Ensues since they were staying in this hotel on a class trip.
+In gender-segregated rooms.

 - In an episode of Ah!
 My Goddess, Belldandy is unwittingly brought to what appears to be a love hotel by The Casanova-ish Recurring Character.
 In the manga version of this incident, she recognized the decor once she was inside ... because Urd had earlier redecorated Keiichi's room to resemble a love hotel room.